figure0/sublime-plugin/development.md

 ## Tests

-Tests are located in *tests* directory, and they are bound to the sublime environment, and therefore they must be run inside of the sublime.
+Tests are located i *tests* directory, and they are bound to sublime environment, and therefor they must be run inside of sublime.

 #### Instructions: